Top 3 Recycling Myths and Better Options For Your Waste

 For metals, it is estimated that around 75% of all the aluminum ever produced is still in use today.
 Whew, some good news!
 Yet still Americans throw away enough aluminum to rebuild the US commercial air fleet every 3 months.

 We do a great job recycling steel, but are just figuring out how to recycle metals used in electric vehicle batteries.
-Steel cans are the most recycled packaging product in the world.
+In fact, steel cans are the most recycled packaging product in the world.

 Myth #2: Recycling Should be the Focus of the 3Rs